Cart

 Frequently Asked Questions

-Should I register my trademark in the local language characters?
+Should I register my trademark in the local language characters in South Korea?

 Yes, to ensure wider and stronger protection in South Korea, it's advisable to register your trademark in local characters.

-What actions are necessary to fulfill the usage requirement for a trademark?
+What actions are necessary to fulfill the usage requirement for a trademark in South Korea?

 To meet the requirement, the trademark must be used commercially within 3 years of its registration date or within 3 years before a cancellation petition is filed.
 The use must take place in this jurisdiction.